eGovPDX/employees/web/modules/custom/employees_migrations/README.md

 ## Migrations

-In addition to the primary content migrations, there are two supplemental migrations that are run for some content types: redirects and group_content.
+In addition to the primary content migrations, there are two supplemental migrations that are run for some content types: redirects and group_relationship.

 Redirects migrations write entities to the redirects table.
 This is used for creating the legacy paths functionality, where the path from POG is linked to the corresponding page in the new site.
 Redirects migrations are named with the suffix "_redirects." *Example: employees_news_redirects*

 Group content migrations are used to add content to a group by creating a group content entity.
-These migrations are named with the suffix "_group_content." *Example: employees_news_group_content*
+These migrations are named with the suffix "_group_relationship." *Example: employees_news_group_relationship*

 ### Migrations in this module